bjornarprytz/waves/readme.md

 - Car
   - Honk
     - Houses turn on light
+    - Tourists
+      - Should avoid your car slightly
 - Gameloop
   - Obstacles
-    - Tourists
-      - Should avoid your car slightly
     - Troll / Polar bear
-    - Sidewalk
+  - Game over
 - Game score and multiplier leads to more aurora

 - Push release with `./push_release.sh`